 What Is the Catholic Understanding of the Biblical Plan of Salvation?

-The result of this is that the Catholic gospel of salvation is contrary to Biblical salvation by grace, in which man is in need of salvation for sins he/she has committed, and cannot be saved based upon actual moral worthiness, but is redeemed through effectual regenerating (being not just physically born but born of the Spirit: John 3:5-7) justifying faith - not of works – (Titus 3:5) in the risen Lord Jesus, who saves sinners by His sinless shed blood, and which by faith the believer is accounted righteousness (Romans 4:5; 10:10) on Christ’s account, being “accepted in the Beloved.”
+In contrast is Biblical salvation by grace, in which man is in need of salvation for sins he/she has committed, and cannot be saved based upon actual moral worthiness, but is redeemed through effectual regenerating, justifying faith - not of works (Titus 3:5) in the risen Divine Lord Jesus, who saves sinners by His sinless shed blood.
+And by which faith the believer is accounted righteousness (Romans 4:5, 10:10) on Christ's account, being "accepted in the Beloved."
 (Ephesians 1:6)

-For it is this faith that purifies the heart in the washing of regeneration when one effectually believes the gospel, (Acts 10:43; 15:7-9; Titus 3:5) and results in the fruit of obedience/holiness.
-(Romans 6:22)
+However, the effect ("obedience of faith) must not be confused with the cause, and as Peter makes clear, it is effectual faith that purifies the heart in the washing of regeneration, when one truly believes the gospel, (Acts 10:43, 15:7-9; Titus 3:5) and results in the fruit of obedience with holiness, and in the end, fully realizing the gift of eternal life.
+(Romans 6:22, 23)

 Therefore the redeemed are those who have been spiritually born of the Spirit (Jn.
 3:2-7) by effectual, penitent, heart-purifying, regenerating faith in the Divine Son of God sent be the Father to be the Savior of the world, (1 Jn.
 4:14) who saves sinners by His sinless shed blood, on His account.